Preparing for your Appointment with Your Provider

 Get involved in your care

 You will benefit most from a treatment when you know what is happening and are involved in making decisions.
 Make sure you understand what your treatment involves and what it will or will not do.
 Have your doctor or provider give you directions and feel free to ask questions.
+We recommend using the Ask Me 3® Patient to Physician Communication Program.

 Consider bringing a family member or friend